PopperVids/Att-Mod-Panel/README.md

 # Att-Mod-Panel

-A moderation panel for the Vr game A Township Tale includs voice commands spawn menu and more
+A moderation panel for the Vr game A Township Tale includes voice commands spawn menu and more